Cycling South Africa: the complete guide and itinerary (40k words!)

 Terra Kaya, a beautiful backpackers in Hogsback

-The average price for a double room with private bathroom in a guest house is about 500 Rand (about 30 euros), in the hostels, which are called backpackers here, a bed in a dorm with shared bathroom usually costs about 200 R per person.
+The average price for a double room with a private bathroom in a guest house is about 500 Rand (about 30 euros), in the hostels, which are called backpackers here, a bed in a dorm with a shared bathroom usually costs about 200 R per person.

 Many guesthouses and hostels have a kitchen that guests can use, if it is not a complete kitchen there is usually at least a microwave and a kettle.